alexkisielewicz/photo-adventures/TESTING.md

 Website has been thoroughly tested for responsiveness on a wide range of devices to ensure a seamless user experience, no matter how our visitors access the site.

+Following adjustments in media queries have been implemented in CSS:

+- small devices up to 576px wide,
+- small tablets from 576px to 768px wide,
+- medium tablets/small laptops 768px to 992px,
+- laptops/desktops 992px to 1200px

 | Template | Apple iPad 2017 | Macbook Air 13 | Iphone X | Widescreen 27"
 |--------|-----------|-----------|----------|----------|
 | index.html | pass | pass | pass | pass |